BIGCS-Lab/GDBIGtools/README.md

 GDBIGtools query -s MTHFR
 ```

-It\'ll take about 1 minute to complete about 2,000 variants\' sites.
+It'll take about 1 minute to complete about 2,000 variants' sites.
 Then you will get 32 new fields with the information of GDBIG in VCF INFO column:

 -   `AF_GDBIG`: Alternate Allele Frequencies in GDBIG;